Latex Mattress Reviews 2023: Non-Toxic Alternative To Petroleum Based Foam Mattresses?

 Latex mattresses offer excellent pressure relief, and distributes weight loads laterally, or sideways, rather than straight down.
 That’s what provides the unique, signature floating like sensation you feel with pure latex.

-It’s excellent for side sleepers, back sleepers, or belly sleepers, because it pushes up against your body rather than permitting it to sink, it doesn’t sleep hot, and is the best pressure relieving sleep surface imaginable.
+It’s excellent for side sleepers, back sleepers, or belly sleepers, because it pushes up against your body rather than permitting it to sink, it doesn’t sleep hot, and it is highly effective at relieving pressure because it effectively pushes weight to the edges of your mattress.

 You can buy natural latex or the synthetic variety, and they tend to be indistinguishable, although folks looking the botanically derived variety can find it several places online.